Why are cars so heavy?

 When did cars start becoming heavier?

 Mild steel was able to provide a perfect balance of strength, formability, cost, and design flexibility that the automotive industry needed during these early years.
 It was not until after the gas shortages of the 1970s when the fuel economy standards were adopted in North America, that automakers began to look at increasing the efficiency of their vehicles [4].
-However this trend would not continue for long.
+However, this trend would not continue for long.

-The surge in vehicle weight gain initiated in the 1980s, partly attributed to the introduction of new safety regulations.
+The surge in vehicle weight gain initiated in the 1980s is partly attributed to the introduction of new safety regulations.
 The inclusion of airbags, emphasis on crash-test ratings, and the adoption of sturdier body-in-white structures contributed to the increase in the weight of vehicles.
 Simultaneously, advancements in construction techniques and the utilization of stronger materials diminished engineers’ concerns about weight, leading to a shift where efficiency became less of a primary focus.
-This lack of focus on vehicle mass is not good good for the environment, it’s not good for resources.
+This lack of focus on vehicle mass is not good for the environment, it’s not good for resources.

 Enforced Safety Features Contribute to Increased Mass